alexanderbazhenoff/scripts-pipelines-and-tiny-tools/backup/bareos_pool_operations/README.md

 - Use `--test yes` key for test mode.
 - Or run: `# ./clean_expired_baros_volumes.sh --help` for the help.

-On large installations, it takes a long time to purge or shift data.
-Maybe you also want to delete force some volumes.
+On large installations, it can take a long time to purge or move data.
+Maybe you may want to forcibly delete some volumes.
 So you can use Admin Job with this script.

 **Bareos Admin Job Example:**